SparkBeyond/agentune/docs/features.md

 When a `FeatureGenerator` generates a feature, it returns a wrapper class `GeneratedFeature`, which contains an attribute `has_good_defaults: bool`.
 If it is True, the default value attributes on the feature are not changed.

-If it is False the feature search substitutes 'default default' values, which are calculated on the feature's outputs on the feature search dataset, as follows:
+If it is False the analysis substitutes 'default default' values, which are calculated on the feature's outputs on the analysis dataset, as follows:

 1. For Bool features, False
 2. For Categorical features, CategoricalFeature.other_category